SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/skyhigh_secure_web_gateway.md

 In this guide, you will configure a rule set to forward events to syslog and add a new forwarding in the rsyslog server provided with MWG.

+### Prerequisites

+An internal syslog concentrator is required to collect and forward events to Sekoia.io.

 ### Configure a Rule Set

 Prior to the configuration, download the “Rule Set” configuration [`SEKOIAIO_SKYHIGH_swg.xml`](/assets/operation_center/integration_catalog/network/skyhigh_secure_web_gateway/SEKOIAIO_SKYHIGH_swg.xml).